riscv-boom/riscv-boom/docs/sections/execution-stages.rst

     The abstract Pipelined Functional Unit class.
 An expert-written, low-level functional unit is instantiated within the Functional Unit.
 The request and response ports are abstracted and bypass and branch speculation support is provided.
-Micro-ops are individually killed by gating off their response as they exit the low-level functional unit.
+Micro-Ops are individually killed by gating off their response as they exit the low-level functional unit.

 Functional units are the muscle of the CPU, computing the necessary